symbiontik/k3s-gitops/README.md

 1. Fill out the `age` public key in the `.config.sample.env` under `BOOTSTRAP_AGE_PUBLIC_KEY`.

 **Note:** The public key should start with `age`...

+1.

+1. TODO: To provide HA for key management and secret rotation, investigate using:
+    1. Environment variables in Terraform Cloud (SOPS provider with env variable)
+    1. Hashicorp Vault pod with `sops --hc-vault-transit`
+    1. `sops --keyservice`

 Your environment is now prepared for encrypting all secrets in your cluster.